theupdateframework/pep-on-pypi-with-tuf/README.rst

 Number Of Keys Recommended
 --------------------------

-The *timestamp*, *snapshot*, and *bins* roles will need to support continuous delivery.
-Even though their respective keys will then need to be online, this PEP requires that the keys be independent of each other.
+The *timestamp*, *snapshot*, and *bins* roles require continuous delivery.
+Even though their respective keys MUST be online, this PEP requires that the keys be independent of each other.
 Different keys for online roles allow for each of the keys to be placed on separate servers if need be, and prevents side channel attacks that compromise one key from automatically compromising the rest of the keys.
 Therefore, each of the *timestamp*, *snapshot*, and *bins* roles MUST require (1, 1) keys.

 The *bins* role MAY delegate targets in an automated manner to a number of roles called "bins", as discussed in the previous section.
 Each of the "bin"